watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud Native Applications - Infrastructure edition.md

     ![Replica Sets is selected under Workloads in the navigation menu on the left.
 On the right, four pods are listed in the Pods box, and all have green check marks and are listed as Running.](media/image138.png)

-6. Return to the browser and refresh the stats.html page.
+6. Return to the browser and refresh the stats page.
 You should see all 4 pods serve responses as you refresh.

 ### Task 2: Update an external service to support dynamic discovery with a load balancer